Relationship self-sabotage: Recognizing and breaking the cycle

 Key Takeaways

 • Self-sabotage isn’t typically a conscious choice.
-It involves a set of involuntary thoughts and behaviors that can undermine the strength of your relationship.
+It involves a set of involuntary thoughts and behaviors that can weaken the strength of your relationship.

 • Self-sabotage often stems from trauma or negative past experiences that make it difficult for a person to feel worthy of love or safe in relationships.

+Sometimes, people engage in self-sabotaging thoughts and behaviors that undermine the health of their romantic relationships.
 This doesn’t necessarily mean their actions are intentional or that they must bear all the responsibility for the problems in the relationship.
-It’s usually due to some underlying causes or past experiences that make it difficult to demonstrate trust and vulnerability with their partners.
+It may be due to some underlying causes or past experiences that make it difficult to demonstrate trust and vulnerability with their partners.

 If you’re experiencing self-sabotage, you can work to change your thoughts and behaviors.
 With time, practice, and the right support, you can learn to build healthy, fulfilling, and lasting relationships.